OpenST/ost-wallet-sdk-react-native/documentation/OstWalletUI.md

 ```

 #### Authorize Current Device With Mnemonics

-This workflow should be used to add a new device using 12 words recovery phrase.
+To add a new device using 12 words recovery phrase.

 ```js